nhscc/problem-statements/2019/elections/bdpa-elections-part-2.md

-There must be a new view accessible only to administrators that shows a list of all the times an election's information (specifically: `title`, `description`, `opens`, `closes`, `deleted`) was modified and by which administrator account.
+There must be a new view accessible only to administrators that shows a list of all the times an election's information (specifically: `title`, `description`, `opens`, `closes`, `deleted`) was modified by an administrator account.

-Further, administrators will be able to trigger a per-election "undo" which reverses the most recent change to an election's information (if any changes have been made).
+Further, administrators will be able to trigger a per-election "undo" which reverses the most recent change to an election's information (if any admin changes have been made).
 If an administrator triggers an "undo" and then triggers a second "undo" right after, it will redo the change that was undone with the first undo.

 When triggering an undo, administrators will be warned that they're reversing an election's most recent changes and must be given the choice to cancel the operation before executing.

 > This change only applies to elections created by your API key.
-You do not have
-> to track changes or allow for "undos" of elections your team did not create.

 ## Change 2